marslan000/marslan000.github.io/project-supply-chain.md

 </details>

 *⚠️ Note: This is **pseudo code** to illustrate the approach.
-For the full code or discussion, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/arslan-muhammad-ccba-meng-eit-94a21461/).*
+For the full concept or discussion, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/arslan-muhammad-ccba-meng-eit-94a21461/).*
 ---

 ### 🧠 Technical Flow & Architecture